 The Small Box Retail Diversity Study, directed by City Council Motion (As Corrected) M-18-256, will be presented to the City Planning Commission on December 11, 2018.
 Before it considers the Study, the CPC must first hold a public hearing.
 Taking public input into mind, the CPC can choose to forward the Study to the City Council with or without changes to the staff recommendations.
 If the CPC chooses to modify the recommendations, the staff will incorporate those recommendations and forward the revised Study to the City Council by the deadline of January 14, 2019.
 The City Council may choose to hold its own public hearing on the Study, though it is not required.
 The City Council may then direct the City Planning Commission to consider all or part of the recommendations as text changes to the Comprehensive Zoning Ordinance.
 If that is done, CPC staff will docket the request and write a staff report with recommendations for specific zoning text changes.
 The zoning docket would require an additional public hearing before the City Planning Commission.
-The Commission may choose to recommendations, or they could recommend denial of the proposal.
+The Commission may choose to recommend text changes to the City Council with or without modification of the staff recommendations, or they could recommend denial of the proposal.
 The City Council must hold a public hearing before considering adoption of zoning text changes.
 Finally, the Council may adopt, adopt with modifications, or deny the City Planning Commission's recommendations.